marcie1000/game_spop/README.md

 ## How to use:

-You need a Gameboy ROM file.
+You need a Gameboy ROM file or a boot ROM file (see below).

-OPTIONAL: to run the bootrom, create a folder called `boot_rom` in the executable path.
-          Paste the Gameboy DMG boot ROM in this folder with the name `dmg_rom.bin`.
-Then run the program with `-b` option.
-It is possible to run only the bootrom, without any ROM.

 ### Usage:
 ```console
 ./game_spop <ROM file> [options]
 ```

-### Options:
+### Command line options:
 * `--audio`, `-a`           = disable audio.
 * `--audio-log`             = print various audio variables in a file at each sample.
 * `--breakpoint`, `-p`      = enable debugging with breakpoints.
 The program will